RobotianViking/linux-kernel/README.md

 # linux-kernel
-Adventures in Linux Kernel.
+Adventures in the Linux Kernel.
 Modules, drivers, device tree etc.

 ## spi-protocol-sample
 A simple driver module for a connected MCU emulating a device.
 Uses